 5) Giving up too soon due to anxiety

 6) Avoiding tasks because you fear you’ll be inadequate

-Being aware of and trying to avoid these patterns will not only increase your efficiency, but your mood and thus the relationship you have with your clients, co-workers and loved ones.
-Looking at how these patterns got started or why they might be so hard to break may take some self reflection on issues around self doubt, having a pessimistic outlook or need for control.
+Being aware of and trying to avoid these patterns will not only increase your efficiency but your mood and thus the relationship you have with your clients, co-workers, and loved ones.
+Looking at how these patterns got started or why they might be so hard to break may take some self-reflection on issues around self-doubt, having a pessimistic outlook, or the need for control.
 Look to those who seem to be more confident yet balanced in their work, surrounding yourself with people who are successful can be a major source of support and guidance.